nikanikachan/Proof_of_Authority_Blockchain/README.md

 ..
 And this is how you create your own private blockchain.

+### Troubleshooting

-7. If you want to restart your nodes.
+ If you want to restart your nodes.
 Do not forget to run the following code first:

 ```
     // Remove nodes